If I could turn back time, i.e., travel back in time. I would like to meet at least the following 3 persons from the past

 - Who was behind him to build such a massive piece of architecture?

-I found that the person behind him was his sister Chembian Maadevi (Kundavai Naachiar)
+I found that the person behind him was his sister Kundavai Naachiar and his grandmother Chembian Maadevi

 - How was he able to handle such a great kingdom and then administer the temple building activites?